johnston9/la-donut/README.md

 ### Create a env.py file
 - Type touch env.py in the terminal.
   Generate a SECRET_KEY for Django, [Djecrety](https://djecrety.ir/) is one option of where to do this.
-  In env.py set the Djanog and Stripe environment variables and keys needed during development.
+  In env.py set the Django and Stripe environment variables and keys needed during development.
   These will later be set in Heroku.